AI-Powered Auto Tagging

 - Untagged Only: Toggle this option to limit analysis to items that currently have no tags.
 This is useful for catching items that were missed during manual tagging.

-Click Start Tagging to begin the analysis.
+Click Start Analysis to begin.

 From the Project Repository